JonasMillan/agile-challenge/README.md

-npm start (this will install and run both back adn front )
+npm start (this will install and run both back and front )

 the ui will be on port 3000 and the api on 3001